Skip to main content

 The four-part sequence in Maya K'iche' (1010, 1020, 2010, 2020) is is designed to introduce students to three core content areas: K’iche’ language, Maya linguistics, and Maya culture.

-1. An opportunity for you to learn a language and culture different from your own and engage positively with people from the Swahili region.
+Learning Swahili offers an opportunity for you to learn a language and culture different from your own and engage positively with people from the Swahili region, makes you competitive in the job market, and looks good on your CV.

 Speaking Turkish will allow you to travel to Türkiye, a secular Muslim country with a vibrant economy and thousands of years of history.
 The earliest human settlements we know today, such as Göbeklitepe are in Southeast Türkiye.